Fishing With Drift Outfitters

 Inside Store6

 Drift Outfitters is not your grandfather’s fly shop.
-All the people who work there are vested in promotion, conservation, and furthering the position of fly fishing as a sustainable, accessible, and affordable sport in which anyone can participate.
+All the people who work there are vested in promoting, conserving, and furthering the position of fly fishing as a sustainable, accessible, and affordable sport in which anyone can participate.
 Southern Ontario, though extremely populous, has wonderful fishing opportunities even in the heart of its cities.
 Drift Outfitters has their finger on the pulse of all things fishy, and are doing their part to maintain the sense of community they have built!
 It really is a breath of fresh air amongst the concrete and cars of the city.

 Photos by: Gabriel Bizeau-Regis